 The Everest 310 are very similar to the Everest Elite 700, but have an on-ear design that more closely resembles that of the JBL E45BT.
 They look decently well-built and have thick padding on the ear cups.
 The headphones are mostly made of thick plastic, and they have decent padding on the headband as well.
 You can also see the buttons, which protrude a bit out of the edge of the ear cups.

 These are somewhat comfortable headphones, but the on-ear fit won’t be for everyone.
-They're fairly lightweight, but the cups are a bit large for on-ears, which might constrain the top of your ears and cause a bit more ear fatigue during long listening sessions.
+They're fairly lightweight, but the cups are a bit large for on-ears, which might pinch the top of your ears and cause a bit more ear fatigue during long listening sessions.
 However, the headband is decently padded and puts less pressure on your head than the E45BT.
 You can also check out the over-ear, more comfortable variant, the JBL Everest 710.

 The Everest 310 have a decent control scheme that is easy to use.
 The physical buttons are right on the edge of the ear cups, and you get access to common functionalities like call/music management, volume control, and track skipping.
 You also get two additional buttons for Bluetooth sync and sharing your music.
 This means you can connect any second pair of Bluetooth headphones to the JBL Everest 310 and both can listen to the same audio content.
 The buttons are easy to distinguish as the middle play/pause button is raised, but the feedback is not the best, and some presses can feel a bit mushy.